HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 # Introduction

 OpenACC and OpenMP are the most widely used programming models for heterogeneous computing on moderm HPC architectures.
-OpenACC was developed a decade ago and was designed for parallel programming of heterogenous CPU & GPU systems.
+OpenACC was developed a decade ago and was designed for parallel programming of heterogenous systems (i.e. CPU host and GPU device in our case).
 Whereas OpenMP is historically known to be directed to shared-memory multi-core programming, and only recently has provided support for heterogenous systems.
 OpenACC and OpenMP are directive-based programming models for offloading compute regions from CPU host to GPU devices.
-These models are referred to as Application Programming Interfaces (APIs), which here enable to communicate between two heterogenous systems (i.e. CPU host and GPU device in our case) and specifically enable offloading to target devices.
+These models are referred to as Application Programming
+Interfaces (APIs), which here enable to communicate between two heterogenous systems  and specifically enable offloading to target devices.
 The offloading process is controlled by a set of compiler directives, library runtime routines as well as environment variables.
 These three components will be addressed in the following for both models.
 Furthermore, differences and similarities will be assessed in the aim of converting OpenACC to OpenMP.

 *Motivation:* NVIDIA-based Programming models are bounded by some barriers related to the GPU-architecture.
 Specifically, the models do not enable support on different devices such as AMD and [Intel](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-cpp-fortran-compiler-openmp/top.html) accelerators nor by